dazuma/toys/toys/docs/guide.md

 first before loading any of the tools in the `test` subdirectory.
 Thus, any additional classes needed by `test unit` can be defined in these files.

-Either a single `.preload.rb` file or a `.preload` directory, or both, may be used.
+Either a single `.preload.rb` file or a `.preload` directory, or both, can be used.
 If both are present in the same directory, the `.preload.rb` file is loaded first before the `.preload` directory contents.